WebDevEtc/BlogEtc/README.md

 - Email notification to admin when new comment is added

+## Recent changes:

+1) Added full text search and search views.
+You have to enable it in the config file (see latest config file)
+2) Need more than the 3 default image sizes?
+Add more in the config/blogetc.php file, add the database column for it and it'll work!

+## Not working?

+Image upload errors?
+Try adding this to config/app.php:

+    'Image' => Intervention\Image\Facades\Image::class

 ## Version History

+- 2.0 - added full text search (enable it via the config file - it is disabled by default).
 - 1.2 - added WYSIWYG, few smaller changes
 - 1.1.1 - added basic captcha
 - 1.0.5 - composer.json changes.